 Ear molds are a custom-fit product worn inside the ears.
-Ear molds may be used with hearing aids, for hearing protection, or for recreational use.
+They may be used with hearing aids, for hearing protection, or for recreational use.
 In order to obtain a custom ear mold, a cast of the ear must be taken.
-This is done through the use of a two-part silicone injected into the ear canal and takes approximately three to five minutes.
+This is done through the use of a two-part silicone injected into the ear canal.
+And, the process takes approximately three to five minutes.
 This is to be performed only by a hearing care specialist.

 When an ear mold is attached to a behind-the-ear (BTE) hearing aid, it improves the comfort and reduces feedback (whistling).

-Custom fit ear molds can act as hearing protection helping to reduce harmful amounts of noise in loud work environments and in recreational hobbies such as shooting, attending loud sporting events or concerts.
+Custom fit ear molds can act as hearing protection.
+Ultimately, they help to reduce harmful amounts of noise in loud work environments and in recreational hobbies such as shooting, attending loud sporting events or concerts.